yasir2000/openwrt-oldwiki-md/VPNC.rst

 # Add route to the VPNC server
 route add 157.193.46.4 gw 172.16.70.254 vlan1;}}}

-Here, 157.193.46.4 is the VPNC server and 172.16.70.254 is the gateway.
+Here, 157.193.46.4 is again the VPNC server and 172.16.70.254 is the gateway.
 Change vlan1 into whatever your WAN-port is named.

 Next, start VPNC